The Most Profitable Blog Niches Study

 42.8% of high traffic blogs are in the food niche.
 That makes the food blog niche number one for both the highest traffic and highest median monthly income.

-In second place, is the lifestyle niche, which accounted for 13.3% of high traffic blogs.
+In second place, is the lifestyle blog niche, which accounted for 13.3% of high traffic blogs.

 After reviewing the content of the mommy and lifestyle blogs I merged them into one category.
 While all the mommy blogs have a category on parenting, they also have a mix of categories just like lifestyle blogs.
 This mix usually includes food, fashion, travel, and fitness.